 Transcatheter Aortic Valve Implantation (TAVI)

-TAVI is a new procedure for heart patients who have a serious, debilitating heart condition called aortic stenosis but who are not considered strong enough to undergo conventional open heart surgery for heart-valve replacement.
+TAVI is a procedure for heart patients who have a serious, debilitating heart condition called aortic stenosis.

 Minimally Invasive And Lifesaving